AuYuRa/TrashMe/README.md

 **Planned future features**
 * Launch a mobile application.
 * User can create their own account.
-* User can see their most searched trash on their account as a record.
+* Users can see the most searched trash on their account as a record.
-* User can read news articles about sustaianlity and waste managements.
+* User can read news articles about sustainability and waste management.

 ### How we built it